Speed, Simplicity and Scalability – Promised by Google’s programming language, “Go”.

 However, Goroutines were lightweight than threads.
 And honestly, Go developers were mostly excited about writing Go code.
-Moreover, it is quite easier to hire excellent engineers, who write Go code than any of the other solid sync languages.
+Moreover, it is quite easier to hire Golang developers, who write Go code than any of the other solid sync languages.

 “We love Go.
 We’ve found it really fast to deploy, really easy to instrument, really lightweight and inexpensive in terms of resources.
 It’s taken a while to get here, but the journey was more than worth it.” – Charity Majors, Engineer at Parse.

 Go has advantage to work with consumer-oriented companies like Twitter, Spotify, etc. – that what we call the “modern enterprise”.
 Such companies run microservice architectures that continuously developed and deployed, data-driven and can basically change from day to day.
 Go has many benefits in these kinds of environment, and seems well-posed for becoming its actual language.
 Check out the video that shows how Go and the Modern Enterprise are connected and know everything in detail.

 Is It Right Choice of Choosing Golang for your next mobile app?

 Go is very dependable and let’s see which type of development suites your business and the network service to scale.
 However, there are many things that tell GoLang is the best alternative for Golang mobile app development.
 Here are the features:

 |Performance||Similar performance characteristics as with C or C++|

 |Concurrency||Go uses coroutines called goroutines, which is a lightweight thread managed by the Go runtime.
 Communication between goroutines is done very elegantly using channels.
 See this video for more information.|